inertialsense/docs.inertialsense.com/docs/user-manual/troubleshooting/imx_bootloader.md

 ![](images/dfu_device_driver_stm32_bootloader.png)

-Attempt the firmware update to test the newly installed device driver.
+Run the firmware update to test the newly installed device driver.

 **NOTE:**  The negotiation at the beginning of the IMX-5 bootloader update can be interrupted if the IMX-5 receives data on other ports than that used for the update (i.e. from a connected GPS receiver).
 If this happens, the firmware update will fail but can be re-run.
 To prevent interruption so that the bootloader update occurs in one process, data stream into other ports of the IMX must be turned off.